 - C.P.D.
 Community Partnerships - Collaborative partnerships between the Columbus Police Department and the individuals and organizations they serve to develop solutions to problems and increase trust in the police department.

 - C.P.D.
 Organizational Transformation - The alignment of police department organizational management, structure, personnel, and information systems to support the adoption of community partnerships and proactive problem-solving in the city of Columbus.

 - Problem Solving - The process of engaging in the proactive and systematic examination of identified problems unique to the city of Columbus to develop and evaluate effective responses by the Columbus Police Department.

 Edward Byrne Memorial Justice Assistance Grant

-As of July 9, 2018, the Columbus Police Department intends to use its allotment of the Edward Byrne Memorial 2018 JAG funding to purchase and install new digital training equipment to assist with on-site training in a digital training lab.
+As of July 6, 2020, the Columbus Mississippi Forensic Lab intends to use its allotment of the Edward Byrne Memorial 2020 JAG funding to purchase and install new testing and safety equipment for the controlled substance testing lab.

 Coronavirus Emergency Supplemental Funding Program Fiscal Year 2020

 As of April 6, 2020, the Columbus Police Department (C.P.D.) intends to use its allotment of the Coronavirus Emergency Funding Program Fiscal Year 2020 to purchase mobile purifiers, office air cubes, surface/air disinfectants, and 2 drones equipped with cameras to assist the City of Columbus in preventing, preparing for and responding to the Coronavirus.